walisonvini/dashboard/README.md

 ## Description

-This project is an internal company dashboard developed with Laravel.
+This project is an internal company dashboard developed with Laravel, Vue.js and Inertia.js.
 It functions as an intranet platform, providing a centralized space for managing internal operations and communication within a company.

 ## 💻 Prerequisites